amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 defined above, provided that the entire domain is covered.
 Currently, the regions used should be disjoint.
 Amanzi may eventually support verifying this condition, and/or specifying a precedence order for overalapping regions.

-Each rock type is given a label (string) and assigned a density (double) and models (string) for porosity, permeability and capillary pressure.
+Each rock type (Section 2.6) is given a label (string) and assigned a density (double) and models (string) for porosity, permeability and capillary pressure.
 Each rock is assigned to regions (string array), a list of regions.

 * "rock" (list) can accept multiple lists for named rock types (ROCK)